Helping Those Who Have Been Injured on Someone Else’s Property

-- provide safety mats or safety equipment
+- Provide safety mats or safety equipment

-- inspect and/or repair damaged equipment
+- Inspect and/or repair damaged equipment

-- take measures to provide a safe swimming environment
+- Take measures to provide a safe swimming environment

-- post warnings about dangerous conditions or equipment to avoid
+- Post warnings about dangerous conditions or equipment to avoid

-- properly train staff.
+- Properly train staff

-Compensation for a Playground Accident
+Grounds for a Playground Accident Lawsuit

 To receive payment for an accident that occurred on a playground or something similar, you must establish that the property owner had a legal duty to you.